Anushreehk/Non-Linear-Gang/README.md

 response.Involves sending messages by email to numerous recipients at the same time

 ### Purpose of Spam?
-Advertisements
+Advertisements,
-Pyramid schemes (Multi-Level Marketing)
+Pyramid schemes (Multi-Level Marketing),
-Giveaways
+Giveaways,
-Chain letters
+Chain letters,
-Political email
+Political email,
-Stock market adv
+Stock market adv.

 ### Problem Statement:
 Spam is a problem because the cost is forced onto us, the recipient.
 Junk mails waste storage and transmission bandwidth.
 With a tiny investment, a spammer can send over 100,000 bulk emails per hour.
-It contains malware, such as ransom
+It contains malware, such as ransom.

 ### Scope of the project :
-It provides sensitivity to the client and adapts well to the future spam techniques It considers a complete message instead of single words with respect to its organization It increases security and control
+It provides sensitivity to the client and adapts well to the future spam techniques.
+It considers a complete message instead of single words with respect to its organization.
+It increases security and control.
-It reduces IT Administration costs.  It also reduce Network Resource
+It reduces IT Administration costs.It also reduce Network Resource.

 ### Goal:
 The goal of the project is to design and develop a spam detection system for emails by using